axtk/react-store/README.md

 `ImmutableStore` is a less lightweight store that maintains immutability of its internal state, receives and returns mutation-safe data chunks, and performs additional data processing under the hood for that purpose.

-Since the `useStore` hook relies on the store's revision rather than the particular data in its state, the immutability of the store state is not a requirement for the component re-renders to happen.
+Since by default the `useStore` hook relies on the store's revision rather than the particular data in its state, the immutability of the store state is not a requirement for the component re-renders to happen.
 This allows for the use of the `Store` class in many typical cases.

 &rarr; *[Store API](https://github.com/axtk/store/blob/master/README.md#store-api)*